TN423/Aloe/README.md

-## Ratings and Reviews
+## Ratings & Reviews
-This is the ratings & reviews component of an e-commerce storefront.
+This is the ratings & reviews widget of an e-commerce storefront.
 Customers can view prior reviews and also post their own.
 Built with React, Node.js, CSS, and Express.

 ![](gifs_and_images/Reviews.png)